AdamQuantum/NVIDIA-Developer-Contest-2024/README.md

 pip install fastapi uvicorn httpx faiss-cpu pytesseract numpy pillow python-docx python-pptx pdf2image tiktoken python-dotenv textract==1.6.3 jinja2 nltk llama-index-embeddings-nvidia openai python-multipart websockets striprtf groq pydub sounddevice

+LICENSE:
+Copyright © 2024 Adam Martin.
+All rights reserved.

+This software and associated documentation files (the "Software") are proprietary and may not be used, copied, modified, merged, published, distributed, sublicensed, or sold without prior written permission from the copyright holder.

+For inquiries about permissions or licensing, please contact adam.martin@email.com

 Note: Ensure ffmpeg is installed on your system.
 On Ubuntu, you can install it using:

 sudo apt-get install ffmpeg